 But chess is a very simple game – a board of 64 squares, 32 total pieces moving 6 unique ways.
+It’s also sequential, meaning pieces move one at a time as opposed to all at the same time.
 Remember, we’ve already made a computer program that can play this game better than any human.
 That means it is a simple game.

 The world of business is an incredibly more complicated game.
 It’s not hard to come up with ten to the ten to the tenth possible ways business evolve.
-It doesn’t seem hard because we can predict particular things fairly well within the next day, week, or month.
+It may not seem like such an impossible task to make decent predictions because we can predict particular things fairly well within the next day, week, or month.

 The Universe is vast beyond what we can actually imagine.

-The verse, 2 Corinthians 4:17-18, is often associated with our phrase, “This too shall pass.”
+The verse, 2 Corinthians 4:17-18, is often attributed as the basis of our phrase, “This too shall pass.”
 That phrase is usually meant to comfort us in bad times.
 However, what if you are near the end and there is no good time to follow?
 Everything passes from our lowly human point of view.
 But in the scheme of the Universe, which is much beyond that, everything that has been and will be is there.